algolia/instantsearch/README.md

 ## Contributing, dev, release

 We welcome all contributors, from beginner to advanced.
-You are only one command away to start the developer environement, [read our CONTRIBUTING guide](CONTRIBUTING.md).
+You are only one command away to start the developer environment, [read our CONTRIBUTING guide](CONTRIBUTING.md).

 ## Project status